phanchuk/ai_agents_n8n/README.md

-# 🤖 Study Project — AI Competitor Monitoring Agent
+# 🤖 AI Competitor Monitoring Agent

 An agentic AI workflow designed to automate competitor intelligence and explore different levels of AI autonomy using n8n and LLMs.